rsachdeva/illuminatingdeposits-grpc/README.md

 #### Sanity test Client:
 See
 cmd/sanitytestclient/main.go
-In main function -- change tls setting to true or false.
-The server side main function should also be consistent with tls setting.
+The server side DEPOSITS_GRPC_SERVICE_TLS should be consistent and set for client also.
-Uncomment any desired function request.
+Uncomment any desired function request
 Make sure to make email unique to avoid error.

 # TLS files